ComplexityVE/HipsterNetworks/reports/final_report.md

 #### Relevance of τ values

-To summarize our findings on the importance of τ values on the spread of network ideas, we generated a graph of adoption fractions vs τ values to see the general trend in adoption fractions.
+To summarize our findings on the importance of τ values on the spread of network ideas, we generate a graph of adoption fractions vs τ values to see the general trend in adoption fractions.

 ![](https://github.com/Elepert/HipsterNetworks/blob/master/images/tausweepp3.png)

-*Figure 5) Sweep of τ values vs adoption fraction. p= 0.3, φ=1/33.*
+*Figure 5) Simulation for a range of τ values vs adoption fraction. p= 0.3, φ=1/33.*

 Juul and Porter do not generate a similar graph, but the behavior shown by this graph is consistent with our results.
-As τ becomes bigger, Product 2 has becomes more and more popular.
+As τ becomes bigger, Product 2 becomes more and more popular.

 ### Extending the work:

 To extend on the work done by Juul and Porter([1](#Bibliography)), we also run the model on a Barabasi and Albert model.
-Additionally, we play around with different φ (threshold) values.
-We are interested in seeing if anti-establishment nodes play as large a role in a Barabasi and Albert model.
+Additionally, we run the simulation for a range of φ (threshold) values.
+We are interested in seeing if anti-establishment nodes play as large a role in a Barabasi and Albert model as they do in the Facbook network because BA networks are scale free networks which approximate the clustering seen in social netwoks.
 We are also interested in seeing if there are starting condition values that can cause "hipster" nodes to have little or no effect on the remainder of the network.

 #### Investigating φ values

-We ran a sweep of threshold values (φ) from 0, to 0.35 on the Facebook model to investigate the impact of the activation threshold (φ) on the spread.
+We run the simulation with a range of threshold values (φ) from 0 to 0.35 on the Facebook model to investigate the impact of the activation threshold (φ) on the spread.
+We are interested in finding which threshold values allow which product to win.

 | <img src="https://github.com/Elepert/HipsterNetworks/blob/master/images/FBSweepThT4P04.png"> | <img src="https://github.com/Elepert/HipsterNetworks/blob/master/images/FBSweepThT4P3.png"> |
 |--|-------|